 What does resurrection look like now in this season?
 Beyond that, what's the transformation that will happen as a result?
 And deep at the root of it all — OMG what about money!?

 What I've realized along the way is pretty important.
-I'm terrible at making money.
-I have no idea how to do it—seriously.
+When it comes to inherent skills— I'm terrible at making money.
+I have no idea how to do it, seriously.
 I've worked with and experienced people who can to manufacture it in their sleep.
 They just see in black and red.
 Dream in opportunity.
 But me, I'm allergic.
-I was raised by a hard working educator and administrative assistant whose approach was more skewed toward respecting, saving, and ultimately fearing money.
+I came up in a hard working Midwest environment with an educator and administrative assistant as parents.
+Very hard working and relentlessly active.
+Financially speaking, the approach I absorbed more skewed toward respecting, saving, and almost fearing money.

 The inherent need and desire to make is still there, however.
-I recognize that I've got a family to care for, and I truly desire the ability to provide nice experiences and things for us.
-But when it comes to my wiring and gifting, what I've realized I need is to create meaning.
-Something original, beautiful, or useful that evokes an emotional response in the reader, viewer, or user.
+I recognize I've got a family to care for, and I truly want to provide amazing experiences and daily comfort and safety.
+But when it comes to how I’m wired and gifted, what I've realized I need is to create connection and meaning.
+Something original, touching, beautiful, or useful that evokes an emotional response in the reader, viewer, or user.

 While I lack the money-making gene, the things I'm good at have risen closer to the surface.
 I'm really good at creating—especially when curiosity is untethered.
 I'm great at connecting and talking with people.
 And I'm pretty good at setting a vision and getting people excited about it.

 So now here I am, ready to put all of that first for a change.
-Not take all those skills and figure out how I can bastardize them into a role that justifies my existence and allows me the privilege of a paycheck and insurance.
-I'm not starting from the end anymore.
+Not take all those skills and figure out how I can jam them into a role that justifies my existence and allows me the privilege of a paycheck and insurance.
+(For instance, trying to turn credit card acceptance rates and virtual card basis points into meaning) I'm not starting from the end anymore.
 I'm starting from the beginning, and I haven't the faintest idea how it will pan out.

 My wife and I are doing this thing now we call make room for miracles.
 It's not a cop out.
 It's a simple re-frame that allows us to trust that the investment of meaning and intention into something good and worthy will leave space for our needs to be met.
 Someway.
 Somehow.

 Easter this year is a reminder to me that the end is already accomplished.
 We don't have to earn it.
 It exists already.
-I just have to wake up each day and spend my intention and energy moving toward it.
+We just have get to wake up each day and spend energy and put intention moving toward it.

 -Justin